qsig-a/vitalitygoes-docker/README.md

 To run it with baseline config, you can simply run it like this

 ```
-docker run -d --name goes_ga \
+docker run -d --name vitality-goes \
  --restart always \
  --privileged \
  -p 80:80
-  qsig/goes_ha:main
+  qsig/docker-vitalitygoes-goestools:main
 ```

-If you would like to mount a volume with config files
+If you would like to mount a volume with config files and images

 ```
-docker run -d --name goes_ga \
+docker run -d --name vitality-goes \
  --restart always \
  --privileged \
  -v /hostvolume/goes-config:/goes-config \
+ -v /hostvolume/goes-images:/images \
  -p 80:80 \
-  qsig/goes_ha:main
+  qsig/docker-vitalitygoes-goestools:main
 ```